6 Brilliant Intermittent Fasting Muscle Gain Hacks

 When you empty these glycogen stores, your body taps into fat for energy.

-This natural process of fat burning is called ketosis.
+This natural process of fat-burning is called ketosis.
 In addition to intermittent fasting, exercise induces ketosis, preventing muscle loss, according to recent studies (Paoli et al. 20193).

-One of these is the human growth hormone (HGH).
+One of these is human growth hormone (HGH).
 During fasting, the release of growth hormone peaks to ensure you don’t lose muscle mass.

 Simultaneously, intermittent fasting protects against muscle loss and protects bone mass from degeneration (Rudman et al. 19904).